-Heroin has earned its reputation as one of the most alluring, addictive and lethal drugs available.
-Derived from morphine, a substance that comes from the opium poppy, heroin is a powerful narcotic that causes sensations ranging from serenity and drowsiness to ecstasy and euphoria.
+Heroin is one of the most highly addictive and lethal drugs available.
 By sedating the central nervous system, heroin has a direct impact on your body’s most critical functions, including your heartbeat and your breathing.
 An overdose of heroin can quickly lead to unconsciousness, coma and death.
 The fear of addiction and the risk of overdose haven’t stopped millions of people from abusing heroin.
 The National Survey on Drug Use and Health, an important measure of drug abuse in the U.S., showed that the number of Americans over the age of 11 who had used heroin in the past 12 months increased by almost 300,000 between 2011 and 2012.
-Fortunately, a comprehensive opiate rehab program can help even long-term addicts recover from addiction and lead fulfilling, drug-free lives.
+Fortunately, a comprehensive opiate rehab program can help patients recover from addiction and lead fulfilling, drug-free lives.
 The sooner you seek treatment for yourself or a loved one, the greater your chances of avoiding the physical and emotional devastation of heroin abuse.

 Heroin exerts its effects by activating receptor cells in the brain that respond to opiates, substances that regulate our experiences of pain and pleasure.
-Whether the drug is injected intravenously, snorted in powder form, or smoked, heroin acts quickly.
+Heroin acts quickly.
 Within minutes after you take the drug, it is broken down by the body into morphine – a substance that easily crosses the blood-brain barrier.
 Once it enters the bloodstream, morphine binds to the opiate receptor cells, triggering a release of dopamine, a neurotransmitter that creates feelings of pleasure and happiness.
-In short, heroin holds the power to make you feel good — fast.
 The intensity and immediacy of these reactions makes heroin the most addictive drug in the opiate family, according to the National Institute on Drug Abuse.
 Chemical dependence occurs very rapidly as the brain develops a tolerance to the drug.
 The more you use heroin, the stronger your physical and psychological need for this narcotic becomes.
 Withdrawal from heroin can be extremely uncomfortable, which makes addiction even harder to overcome.

-The seductive rush of a heroin high comes with a very steep price.
-Soon after the drug enters your system, it has a host of destructive short-term effects:
+Soon after the drug enters the body, it has a host of destructive short-term effects:

 - Respiratory depression